The discovery years

 Toddler development

-As they grow out of their babyhood and into a toddler, the experiences you child enjoys can have a huge impact on the way she approaches life.
+As they grow out of their babyhood and into a toddler, the experiences your child enjoys can have a huge impact on the way she approaches life.
 Curiosity, determination, focus and an appetite for learning (and fun!) can all be fostered and developed at this flourishing time.

 Time to explore